Find out what you need to know before you do the Firearms Safety Course.

 You must bring valid (current) photo ID with you to the course.

-The name on your ID must exactly match the name printed on your Firearms Safety Course confirmation letter.
+The name on your ID must exactly match the name printed on your firearms safety course confirmation letter.
 If they do not match, contact Te Tari Pūreke immediately to request a replacement letter with the correct details.

 What kind of ID to bring